October 21, 2023

 <R103> is changed as follows:

-<R103> The ROBOT weight must not exceed 125 130 lbs.
+<R103> The ROBOT weight must not exceed 125.5 130 lbs.

-Reasoning: Robots will be given a 5 lb. weight allowance beyond that allowed in the FIRST CHARGED UP official rules in acknowledgement that teams may have had to, or will need to, make repairs to their robot that may put them just over the weight limit.
+Reasoning: Robots will be given a 5 lb. weight allowance beyond that allowed in the FIRST CRESCENDO official rules in acknowledgement that teams may have had to, or will need to, make repairs to their robot that may put them just over the weight limit.
 All other portions of this rule remain unchanged and in effect.

 Game pieces and field elements employed at Ruckus will be the same as normal events however, we wish to clarify the following:

-Section 11.7.2, Paragraph 2:
+Section 10.6.2, Paragraph 2:

-As shown in Figure 11-3 and Table 11-3, Playoff MATCHES consist of 6 rounds with breaks between rounds and between the Finals MATCHES.
+As shown in Figure 10-2 and Table 10-2, Playoff MATCHES consist of 6 rounds with breaks between later rounds and between the Finals MATCHES.
 Breaks begin after the FIELD has been cleared from the previous MATCH.
 The Blue and Red Gap columns indicate the approximate time between each ALLIANCE’S MATCHES.
-The expected start time of the scheduled MATCH is the time indicated on the MATCH schedule or 15 minutes 10 minutes from the end of either ALLIANCE’S previous MATCH, whichever is later.
+In Table 10-2, the breaks between matches 12-16 will be 10 minutes rather than 15 minutes.
+In essence, the playoff format is the same, match sequence is the same, but the timing of matches is changed to shorten the overall length whilst still providing the 10 minute minimum match breaks when teams play back to back.

 Reasoning: With Ruckus being a single day off-season competition, time is very limited for both the playoff tournament and the qualification matches that preceed it.
 While this change does remove some time between playoff matches for teams to do repairs, it is our intent to strike a balance between providing that repair time and giving all teams as many qualification matches as is practical.